Knowledge First Financial Privacy Statement

 Knowledge First Financial Companies:

-For purposes of this policy, Knowledge First Financial refers, individually and collectively, to Knowledge First Foundation and Knowledge First Financial Inc.
+For purposes of this policy, Knowledge First Financial refers, individually and collectively, to Knowledge First Foundation, Knowledge First Financial Inc. and its affiliated companies, including Heritage Educational Foundation.

 PIPEDA’s Fair Information Principles: